pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"ungrouped-imports"+OR+"C0412")

 ### [C0413](#C0413) (wrong-import-position)<a name="C0413"></a>
-Import "%s" should be placed at the top of the module Used when code and imports are mixed
+Import "%s" should be placed at the top of the module.

+Used when code and imports are mixed

 **:x: Incorrect code**